huaxiaozhong1/Watching-Sensors-with-ESP32--Expressjs-Twilio-Sync-for-IoT/readme.md

 * npm start

-* Open a browser client, type: http://localhost;3000.
+* Open a browser client, type: http://localhost:3000.
 You will see a chart, which updates, every minute, to display temperature and humidity values.
 These values are collected from a remote place that the sensor is put at.
+* Delete the Sync doc: http://localhost:3000/delete-document
+* Create the Sync doc again: http://localhost:3000/create-document

 ### To run esp-wrover-kit board and dht11 sensor